tins-dev/WorldGuardExtraFlagsPlus/README.md

 ﻿# WorldGuard ExtraFlags Plus

 A Bukkit plugin extension that provides extra flags for [WorldGuard](https://github.com/EngineHub/WorldGuard).
+- Support for Folia
+- New Flag "permit-completely" | Blocks all usage of specified items (MACE, FIREWORK_ROCKET, WIND_CHARGE)

 ## About
 WorldGuard allows protecting areas of land by the creation of regions which then can be customized further by applying special flags.
 WorldGuard provides an API that 3th party plugins can use to provide their own flags.